cacack/gitstuff/README.md

 ## Features

+- **Multi-Provider Support**: Connect to both GitLab and GitHub simultaneously
-- **List Repositories**: View all repositories with hierarchical group structure
+- **List Repositories**: View all repositories with hierarchical group/organization structure
-- **Group Filtering**: Filter repositories by GitLab group to focus on specific teams or projects
+- **Group Filtering**: Filter repositories by GitLab group or GitHub organization
-- **Clone Management**: Download single repositories or all at once
+- **Clone Management**: Download single repositories or all at once from any provider
 - **Status Tracking**: See which repos are cloned and their current branch
-- **Group Structure**: Maintains exact GitLab group/subgroup organization
+- **Provider-Aware Display**: Clear indication of which provider each repository comes from
 - **Flexible Authentication**: Supports both HTTPS and SSH cloning
 - **Update Support**: Pull latest changes for already cloned repositories